 Our main objective was to find the extent of the plankton blooms through

-the kill it had caused to the seabed.
-Because plankton blooms occur unexpectedly
+the kill it had caused to the deep seabed.
+Because plankton blooms occur

-and develop and disappear quickly, they are very hard to quantify.
-Furthermore
+unexpectedly while developing and disappearing quickly, they are very hard

 We could even measure the 91/92 blooms which we had seen devastate the kelpbeds around Little Barrier Island.
 These sites would be recognisable by 1-1.5 year juvenile Ecklonia and perhaps the remnants of holdfasts, and their prints.